-But at the end of the first day of school, with shoulders slumped, he said, “I was there for seven whole hours and didn’t make one friend.”
+But at the end of his first day, with slumped shoulders, he said, “Mom.
+I was there for seven whole hours and didn’t make one friend.

 Even the word awkward is, well, awkward.

 Reinforce this by sharing examples of surprisingly awkward people.
 When strangers recognized Albert Einstein, he would often say, “Oh yes, people do tell me I look like him,” and then rush away.

 - What makes it difficult to talk to new people?

 - When have you felt nervous about a situation?
 How did you push through this?

 - What experiences would you have missed if you hadn’t taken a risk?

 Create a practical plan

 Even the most reluctant tween comes to life when he talks about a topic that interests him.